12 Top-Rated Tourist Attractions in Granada

 In the historic center of Granada near the cathedral, the Gar Anat Boutique Hotel is in a lively neighborhood brimming with cafés.
 The spacious soundproofed guest rooms feature wood-beamed ceilings and recently renovated bathrooms.
 This three-star hotel offers concierge services and a breakfast buffet.

 - Budget Hotels: The Hotel Monjas del Carmen is near many restaurants and is a short walk from the cathedral.
 This three-star hotel provides comfortable soundproofed guest rooms with contemporary-style decor and flat-screen televisions.

 A short stroll away from the old town, the Hotel Dauro Granada is conveniently located in the historic center of Granada, steps away from the cathedral and near many restaurants and shops.
 This three-star hotel offers private parking and breakfast for additional fees.

 In a renovated 19th-century building, the three-star Hotel Las Nieves is within easy walking distance of the cathedral, as well as many shops, cafés, and restaurants.
 Guest rooms are outfitted with modern amenities.
 Concierge services and an on-site cafeteria make for a convenient stay.

 Tips and Tours: How to Make the Most of Your Visit to Granada

-- Alhambra Tours: Admission to the Alhambra is limited, and waiting lines are notoriously long, but you can skip these and make the most of your time inside the magnificent complex of palaces and gardens on the Alhambra and Generalife Small-Group Guided Tour in Granada.
-On the three-hour tour, a knowledgeable local guide will explain the history of the Alhambra as you explore the Alcazaba, the Nasrid Palaces, the Baths, and Generalife Gardens.
+- Guided Tour of the Alhambra: Skip the entrance lines and make the most of your time inside the magnificent Alhambra complex on the Alhambra and Generalife Small-Group Guided Tour.
+A knowledgeable local guide will explain the history of the Alhambra as you explore the Alcazaba, Nasrid Palaces, Palace of Charles V, and Generalife Gardens.